Local water utility performance monitoring

 Disclaimer: The information contained in this publication is based on knowledge and understanding at the time of writing and may not be accurate, current or complete.
 The State of New South Wales (including the NSW Department of Industry), the author and the publisher take no responsibility, and will accept no liability, for the accuracy, currency, reliability or correctness of any information included in the dashboard (including material provided by third parties).
 Readers should make their own inquiries and rely on their own advice when making decisions related to material contained in this publication.

-To provide us feedback on the data dashboard, please use the form under the Feedback and Suggestions below.
+To provide us feedback on the data dashboard, please use the form below.

-Please view the previous LWU performance monitoring and benchmarking reports.
+Please view the previous Local water utility performance monitoring and benchmarking reports.

 Performance monitoring database